The Catholic Church teaches that marriages are unbreakable unions, and thus remarrying after a divorce (without an annulment) is a sin.

 Is it a sin to get divorced?

-Is it a sin to remarry after a divorce?
+Is it a sin to remarry?

 Because it involves an adulterous heart, Jesus taught that remarriage after divorce is a form of adultery.
 Remarrying after the death of your spouse is not a sin.
 However, the sin of adultery violates a marriage vow to the person who remains alive.